monstagorilla/VA/README.md

 ### License

-Copyright 2015-2017 Institute of Technical Acoustics, RWTH Aachen University.
+Copyright 2015-2017 Institute of Technical Acoustics (ITA), RWTH Aachen University.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use files of this project except in compliance with the License.